MJoergen/HyperRAM/README.md

 This implementation has support for:

-* Maximum HyperRAM clock speed of 100 MHz
+* Maximum HyperRAM clock speed of 100 MHz.
-* burst mode
+* burst mode.
-* variable latency
+* variable latency.
-* configuration registers read and write
+* configuration registers read and write.
-* identification registers read and write
+* identification registers read and write.
-* 16-bit Avalon Memory Map interface including burst mode
+* 16-bit Avalon Memory Map interface including burst mode.

 All the source files for the HyperRAM controller are in the [src/hyperram](src/hyperram) directory, and all files needed for simulation are